SKKSaikia/StanfordSS/README.md

 <img src="https://github.com/SKKSaikia/StanfordSS/blob/master/img/1280px-Stanford_Oval_May_2011_panorama.jpg">

 The beautiful campus and the beautiful weather is the place where you want to be.
-In the heart of Silicon Valley; there I was, making new friends from across the globe, discovering things and getting involved with opportunities I didn't had elsewhere, meeting people whom I followed and really admired.
+In the heart of Silicon Valley; there I was, making new friends from across the globe, discovering things and getting involved with opportunities I didn't have elsewhere, meeting people whom I followed and really admired.
 Heart raced when when you get to have breakfast with <b>JEFF DEAN</b> ; Yes! you read it right; JEFF DEAN, The GOOGLE BRAIN LEAD.
 Dreams turned into reality ; My whole existence just came into perception in my mind; chuckled; smiled the widest and I danced a little in the STANFORD DORM when I received an email from JEFF DEAN ; The GOD of AI, Little did I knew, What was to come, It was just the beginning , STANFORD had a lot in store for me.

 <b> #PRE STANFORD </b>